-- Biocompatibility: Under extensive testing, liquid silicone rubber has demonstrated superior compatibility with human tissue and body fluids.
+Biocompatibility: Under extensive testing, liquid silicone rubber has demonstrated superior compatibility with human tissue and body fluids.
 In comparison to other elastomers, liquid silicone rubber is resistant to bacteria growth and will not stain or corrode other materials.
 LSR is also tasteless and odorless and can be formulated to comply with stringent FDA requirements.
 The material can be sterilized via a variety of methods, including steam autoclaving, ethylene oxide (ETO), gamma, e-beam and numerous other techniques.

-- Durable: Liquid Silicone Rubber parts can withstand extreme temperatures, which makes them an ideal choice for components under the hood of cars and in close proximity to engines.
+Durable: Liquid Silicone Rubber parts can withstand extreme temperatures, which makes them an ideal choice for components under the hood of cars and in close proximity to engines.
 Parts fabricated via liquid silicone rubber injection molding are fire retardant and will not melt— a serious problem for components created through plastic injection molding methods.

-- Chemical resistance: Liquid Silicone Rubber resists water, oxidation and some chemical solutions such as acids and alkali.
+Chemical resistance: Liquid Silicone Rubber resists water, oxidation and some chemical solutions such as acids and alkali.

-- Mechanical properties: Liquid Silicone Rubber has good elongation, high tear and tensile strength, excellent flexibility and a hardness range of 5 to 80 Shore A.
+Mechanical properties: Liquid Silicone Rubber has good elongation, high tear and tensile strength, excellent flexibility and a hardness range of 5 to 80 Shore A.

-- Electrical properties: Liquid Silicone Rubber has excellent insulating properties, which offer an appealing option for a host of electrical applications.
+Electrical properties: Liquid Silicone Rubber has excellent insulating properties, which offer an appealing option for a host of electrical applications.
 Compared to conventional insulating material, silicone can perform in far higher and lower temperatures.

 Transparency and pigmentation: Liquid Silicone Rubber possesses a natural transparency, this attribute makes it possible to produce, colorful, custom, molded products.

 By adhering to the fundamental design rules for Liquid Silicone Rubber parts, which are similar to injection molding, manufacturers can produce a component that will be stronger and easier to fabricate and assemble.
 The injection molding of liquid silicone rubber involves a complex task that consists of numerous functional and structural factors the designer must address, including:

-- The intended use of the part.
+The intended use of the part.

-- How the part fits in an assembly.
+How the part fits in an assembly.

-- The loads the part will experience in use.
+The loads the part will experience in use.

 The form that the features of the component must take depends on how the LSR material enters, fills and cools within the mold to create the part.
 Planning for the appropriate tolerances and incorporating additional features in the design can minimize stress and reduce flash.
 The ability of LSR to fill thin wall sections with minimal challenges and accommodate variations in wall sections makes the issue of sink virtually non-existent.

 Similar to thermoplastics, liquid silicone rubber comes in a variety of types and grades.
-Depending on the application, customers can choose from material with a rubbery or slippery feel and from a range of hardness.
+Depending on the application, customers can choose from a material with a rubbery or slippery feel and from a range of hardness.

 General purpose Liquid Silicone Rubber does not have a high amount of silica, which makes it appropriate for the fabrication of parts that require only the minimal physical properties.
 Mixing additives and other fillers can make LSR suitable for applications that need to endure higher temperatures or fluid atmospheres.
 The invention of self-adhesive LSR provides the material required for over-molding applications.

-In addition, tooling surfaces do not require a highly polished finish, and draft angles are not necessary to help remove the finished component from the mold.
+In addition, mold surfaces do not require a highly polished finish, and draft angles are not necessary to help remove the finished component from the mold.
 Once the solidification phase comes to completion, the molded part ejects from the mold without concern for distortion or damage.